As a child, I never got tired of my grandmother’s company.

 - Lijo Jose Pellissery: Of course this is a man who jumbles through various genres and very rarely does it feel like he missed his mark.
 The movie I felt was the closest to the genre was his debut movie Nayakan.
 The lighting, the angles and particularly the use of colours really got me going there.
 The characterisation of Siddique’s JS had elements of goth and horror.
 Maybe one day we’ll get to see him explore the horror root and redefine the genre for Malayali movie audience.

 Of course, I know I still have a lot of research (i.e. watching movies) to do on this subject, and I do expect to update this at some point in the future.
 Most of these films that I’ve discussed are just the major horror releases that I grew up watching.
 There are a number of lesser known horror films and subgenres in Malayalam that I still have to dive into.
 Maybe another day.

-With Aakashaganga 2 set to be released soon, and Vinayan insisting that they’d be focusing more on the horror this time around, I’m cautiously optimistic.
-But if the insouciantly edited teaser for the movie is any indication of its quality, I can confidently throw the caution and optimism out the window.
 The issues that I’ve discussed here highlight problems in the fundamental storytelling technique these makers seem to have employed in their horror movies.
 I do believe that most horror movies are hard to pull off even when they have an excellent concept.
 And I understand why makers feel the need to insert half-baked comedy scenes into the mix.
 These are generally expensive movies, and studios/producers won’t invest in them unless they believe they’ll draw a crowd.
 Every movie, horror or otherwise, could be better.
 I’d just like to see the horror genre in Malayalam take more strides to be a place for quality stories as well as scare-fests.